tbxiao/chauff.github.io/_posts/2016-04-16-bachelor-teaching.md

 ASQ can provide much more than this one analysis, I hope though, this gives a first impression on what it is all about.

 ### Was it worth the effort?
 ASQ is not yet a product, it is a prototype and requires effort to set up locally (it is open-source).
 It is not as simple as replacing PDFs or Powerpoint slides with a few HTML slides.
 It also requires effort to create good complex questions (those you have to develop yourself).
 But still, it was worth it.
 The lectures I did with ASQ were more interactive than the rest (here I fell back on multiple choice); *I* was more comfortable lecturing, as suddenly I did not have to guess anymore what content the students had grasped, I could see it clearly in their responses to the exercises.
 The students enjoyed it, and they got a real sense of the knowledge they possessed (or the lack of it).

+Despite my enthusiasm, I should mention that the overall pass rate did not significantly improve over the past year, in contrast to the students' course ratings which went up by 1.5 points (on a 10 point scale).

-So, yes, it was worth the effort and I will be using ASQ again next year!
+So, yes, I do think it was worth the effort and I will be using ASQ again next year!
+Hopefully the continous use of ASQ will also be reflected in a higher pass rate.